leofranco/RTK/README.md

 http://ec2-107-22-107-4.compute-1.amazonaws.com:8080/get?IP=10.157.143.26

+Please see the file https://github.com/leofranco/RTK/blob/master/ServerRTK3.go for the source code.

 ## Future Work

 At this moment I feel I need more in order to make more progress.
 The best way to start would be to have real usage patterns.
 Without them there are only a couple of things that could help in general terms.